 Posted on: Mar 27, 2023 | 3 mins | Written by: HDFC ERGO Team

-Traffic Rules That All Two Wheeler Riders Ought to Know
+Traffic Rules For Two Wheeler

 Two wheelers are incredibly popular in the country for a myriad of reasons.
 To start with, they are easy to use and are more affordable than four wheelers.
 Apart from being affordable to buy, they are easy to live with.
 The cost of maintenance and repair is low as well.
-Also, the cost of insurance for bike is affordable.
+Also, the cost of insurance for bikes is affordable.

 However, before you hit the road, it is important to know the different traffic rules in India.
 Following these rules will ensure that you are safe while riding your bike and that you do not attract unwanted attention from the traffic police department.